 The proof uses the fact that if a decimal representation of some real number requires an infinite number of digits in all basis, then it must be irrational.
-Hardy shows that all decimal representations of a rational number a/b in a given base d are finite, repeating, or mixed depending on the relationship between b and d [7].
-If all the prime factors of b are those of d, then the decimal representation is finite; if b and d are relatively prime, then the decimal representation is pure repeating; if some prime factors are shared but not all, then the decimal representation is mixed.
-We observe these three cases with the decimal representations of 1/2, 1/3, and 1/6 in base 10.
+Hardy shows that all decimal representations of a rational number a/b in a given base d are finite, repeating, or mixed depending on the relationship between b and d [8].
+If all the prime factors of b are those of d, then the decimal representation is finite; if b and d are relatively prime, then the decimal representation is pure repeating; if some prime factors are shared but not all, then the decimal representations of 1/2 = .5, $1/3 = .\overline{1}$ , and $1/6 = .1\overline{6}$ in base 10.
 An irrational number in all bases is an infinite non-repeating decimal.
-The idea of our proof then is to show can't be represented by a finite decimal in any base.
+The idea of our proof is to show can't be represented by a finite decimal in any base.